nationalarchives/tdr-scripts/terraform/restore-database/README.md

    * `export TF_VAR_availability_zone=eu-west-2a` (this should match the availability zone of the instance being restored)
    * `export PROFILE=intg` (replace with staging or prod if using those environments)
 2. Run the Terraform
-   * Update your AWS credentials with Management credentials
+   * Update your AWS credentials with TDR Management account credentials
    * Terraform `plan` should be run first to ensure the restore DB has the correct setting / naming
    ```
    terraform init